-Actualizing Dugundji's Theorem

-Although in the origin of modal logic some many-valued matrices was proposed as semantic of this new field, in 1940 Dugundji proved that no system between S1 and S5 can be characterized by finite matrices.
+MARCELO E. CONIGLIO AND NEWTON PERON UNICAMP - BRAZIL CONIGLIO@CLE.UNICAMP.BR, NEWTON.PERON@GMAIL.COM Actualizing Dugundji's Theorem Although in the origin of modal logic some many-valued matrices was proposed as somentic of this new fold in 1940 Dugundii proved that no system between as semantic of this new field, in 1940 Dugundji proved that no system between S1 and S5 can be characterized by finite matrices.